facebook/docusaurus/docs/guides-navigation.md

 title: Navigation and Sidebars
 ---

-## New Hidden Docs
+## How Documents are Linked

 New markdown files within `docs` will show up as pages on the website.
+Links to those documents are created first by using the `id` in the header of each document.
+If there is no `id` field, then the name of the file will serve as the link name.

-Creating a file such as "docs/getting-started.md" will enable the new page `/docs/getting-started.html`.
+For example, creating an empty file such as "docs/getting-started.md" will enable the new page URL as `/docs/getting-started.html`.

-To change the id (link name) of the file, set the `id` field in the markdown header.
-At the top of `getting-started.md`:
+Suppose you add this to your document:

 ```
 ---